☎ Call Today Free Consult

 These statutes make it illegal to receive, distribute, or possess child pornography in any form.
 The penalties under these laws range from 5 to 20 years in prison.
 For individuals found guilty of promoting child pornography, these charges carry significant consequences.

-The law focuses on those who use the internet, mail, or any form of communication to distribute or share child pornography, making it particularly relevant in the digital age.
+The law focuses on those who use the internet, mail, or any form of communication to distribute or share child pornography, making it especially relevant in the digital age.
 The ease with which illegal content can be shared online has made these statutes essential for curbing the spread of CSAM.

 Under federal law, the penalties for promoting child pornography are severe.
-Those found guilty may face 5 to 20 years in prison for distribution or promotion, with the possibility of additional years if aggravating factors, such as the involvement of particularly young children, are present.
+Those found guilty may face 5 to 20 years in prison for distribution or promotion, with the possibility of additional years if aggravating factors, such as the involvement of especially young children, are present.

 Convictions can also lead to large fines, supervised release, and mandatory sex offender registration, which can have lifelong consequences for those convicted.
 For repeat offenders, federal law allows for harsher penalties, and offenders can be sentenced to the maximum sentence of up to 40 years for certain cases of child pornography promotion.